 Lorenzo Crippa

-I am a Research Associate at the University of Glasgow.
-I study international regulatory politics and the global governance of multinational companies (MNCs).
-My research often investigates whether and to what extent international markets and their main actors (MNCs, investors) can promote or obstacle the furtherance of social and political goals.
+I do research in the field of international political economy, with a particular interest in firms, international organizations, and the global governance of multinational companies (MNCs).
+My primary goal is to study the behaviors of firms as they contribute to and potentially solve global issues.
+I explore solutions to address these challenges.
+I often investigate whether, and to what extent, international markets and their main actors (MNCs, investors) can promote or obstacle the furtherance of social and political goals.